 The Seattle School recognizes the challenge of this formational journey for all students.
-Students from underrepresented groups tend to experience an added challenge of undergoing formation in the midst of peers and professors who don't share the same experiences as them.
-Students from underrepresented groups have a higher likelihood of being in a context where their experiences, identities and values are not directly acknowledged or addressed in the classroom or in other areas of student life.
-In order to create a context that is equitable and leads to sustainable vocational practice, a structure of support for students from underrepresented groups was created at The Seattle School.
+Students from underrepresented groups tend to experience an added challenge of undergoing formation in the midst of peers and professors who do not share the same experiences as them.
+Students from underrepresented groups have a higher likelihood of being in a context where their experiences, identities, and values are not directly acknowledged or addressed in the classroom or in other areas of student life.
+In order to create a context that is equitable and leads to sustainable vocational practice, a structure of support for students from underrepresented at The Seattle School.

 Support structures are designed to address two realms.
 The first realm is in student life taking into account student life in community and experiences in the classroom.
-Additional structures are designed Revision Date: 2/10/2020 11 to also equip students for life after The Seattle School equipping them with skills and practices that contribute to sustainable vocational practice in their respective fields.
+Additional structures are designed to equip students for life after The Seattle School, providing them with skills and practices that contribute to sustainable vocational practice in their respective fields.